it-academy-svhec/intro-to-programming/primers/C Programming: Switch Statements Primer.md

     ```

 ## Leveraging the Fall-Through Behavior
 Sometimes it is convenient to utilize the fact that control flows through each case until a break statement is executed.
-This allows us to trigger one case's code for multipel values for the variable that the switch checks.
+This allows us to trigger one case's code for multiple values for the variable that the switch checks.

 1. Clear the current Repl and copy/paste the following source code